cndjonno/AWS-Serverless-Infrastructure-as-Code-Exercise/README.md

 - try rate each step on complexity 1, 3, 5, 8.
 - hint: use a whiteboard!
 - Work out who has done what - someone new should focus on terraform or something they've used before if possible.
+- when you have the order, which steps can you implement in a simple way to get most of it working end to end then improve from there?

 Steps:
  - A: ZIP the lambda code and commit it into your Github repo where the Lambda code lives (lookup the zip format AWS requires).